 On Board: Some ships will have stewards escort you to your cabin, others you'll be on your own.
 That's why it helps to have seen the layout of the ship beforehand.
 You can find this in cruise brochures or on their websites.
 Throughout the day stewards will be delivering luggage but don't worry if it's not there before you sail.
 It does take time to distribute all the bags.
 If you've checked in early, you can usually go to the buffet for lunch.
 Walk around the ship and get your bearings.

 Sailing: Shortly after the ship sails (or sometimes before) there will be a Life Boat Drill.
 Attendance is mandatory.
-Usually you must take your life jackets and go to your life boat station.
+On some ships you must take your life jackets and go to your life boat station.
 Information on where this is will be in your cabin and there will be people directing you there when the time comes.
 Take this seriously, it could mean your life.
 Many people joke about it, especially frequent cruisers but there are lots of people onboard who have never cruised so this is important for everyone.
 Don't give the crew grief over having to endure it, it's the law.

 After all that is over you're ready for your enjoyable cruise!